 Seoul is one of the world’s largest cities with a population of over 10 million.
 A leader in information technology, Seoul is also one of the world’s most digitally-connected cities.
 While Seoul has the greatest number of skyscrapers in Asia, it remains a city of contrasts—among the modern skyscrapers, 14th century palaces and temples co-exist.

 Students can take in the views of the surrounding mountains from Seoul’s numerous gardens and parks or from the top of the Seoul Tower, shop at high-tech shopping centers or traditional markets, or attend one of the city’s cultural festivals or a rock concert at the Olympic Stadium.
-There are various performing arts venues and over 100 museums in the city as well as numerous restaurants in which to sample traditional Korean cuisine.
+There are various performing arts venues and over 100 museums in the city as well as numerous restaurants in which you may sample traditional Korean and Asian dishes as well as cuisine from around the world.

 Seoul, South Korea